Note: This post was updated in February 2023.

 To help you find the eCommerce Google Ads strategy that’s right for you, we’ve split this guide into three parts:

-- Google Shopping vs. Google Search: We’ll review the different platforms and why you might use each one.
+- Google Shopping vs. Google Search vs. Performance Max: We’ll review the different campaign/ad types and why you might use each one.

-- Google Shopping ads: We’ll walk you through seven different strategies that bring the best ROAS for eCommerce companies.
-We’ll explain how to build out and optimize your shopping ads from scratch.
+- Google Shopping ads: We’ll walk you through six different strategies that bring the best ROAS for eCommerce companies.
+We’ll also explain how to build out and optimize your shopping ads from scratch, as well as how to incorporate Google’s newest automated campaign type, Performance Max.

 - Google Search ads: We’ll give you eight of our favorite strategies for maximizing ROAS from search ads and tell you whether you need to run search ads in tandem with shopping ads.